Kokota language: Equative clauses

 Equative clauses represent a characteristic of the subject in the sentence.
 In the Kokota language moods are unmarked.
 In equatives, the subject agreement component in verb clauses are excluded.

 Telling time

 When telling the time; time is the subject.
 Telling time in units less than an hour is expressed by a NP that expresses the minutes numerically attached to a possessor that expresses the hour.
 Terms like 'half past' or 'quarter to' cannot be expressed in Kokota.

-Table retrieved from Kokota Grammar by Bill Palmer, Honolulu, US: University of Hawaii Press, 2008.

 Topicalization

 Topicalized subjects in Kokota are in the preverbal position.
 Any subject can be topicalized but rarely in natural conversation.

-Table retrieved from Kokota Grammar by Bill Palmer, Honolulu, US: University of Hawaii Press, 2008.

 Below is a table of the breakdown position occurrence of the first 100 verbal clauses in a normal text:

-Table retrieved from Kokota Grammar by Bill Palmer, Honolulu, US: University of Hawaii Press, 2008.